 The Task Manager is one of the most helpful components of any Windows computer that allows users to manage non-responsive tasks and take care of the startup apps in a very convenient way.
 It can show various information about a running process.
-For example, you can find the CPU usage, RAM usage, Disk Usage, GPU usage, and much more.
-The Task Manager in Windows 10 v1709 now allows you to display the Command Line.
+For example, you can find CPU usage, RAM usage, Disk Usage, GPU usage, and much more.
+The Task Manager in Windows 11/10 allows you to display the Command Line.
 Let us see how to do it.

 Display Command Line in Task Manager

 Open the Task Manager on your computer.
 You can right-click on the Taskbar and then choose Task Manager from the list.
 Now, make sure you are on the Processes tab and right-click on any process under the Name tab > select Command Line.